John Hepburn (soldier): 1630 - 1633

 In December 1631, Hepburn as eldest colonel had the honour of 'the Storm' of Oppenheim.
-The Swedish Intelligencer records his actions in Bavaria at Donauwörth and Harburg Bridge where he was seconded by English volunteers including Lord Craven and Robert Marsham.
+The Swedish Intelligencer records his actions in Bavaria at Donauwörth and Harburg Bridge where he was seconded by English volunteers including Lord Craven.
 He also served as an interim governor for Landshut before taking on the same role in Munich.

 While in Bavaria he took a force of 2000 musketeers to join with Gustav Adolf in pursuit of the Duke of Bavaria around the region of Sulzbach-Rosenberg.
 They hoped to surprise Bavaria before he could meet up with Wallenstein's forces.
 By the time Gustav Adolf called all his forces together he commanded six infantry brigades, three of which were controlled by Hepburn.
-The two armies taunted each other for some time and by July, the Swedish forces were back in Nurnburg.
+The two armies taunted each other for some time and by July, the Swedish forces were back in Nürnberg.
 Disease and desertion took their toll on both sides so that the armies were both reduced in size with few being killed in the fighting.
 Shortly after this it appears that Hepburn and the Swedish king had a disagreement which caused Hepburn to resign from the Swedish army.
-Some sources record that Hepburn, being a staunch Roman Catholic coupled with his flamboyant personal style had always irked Gustav II Adolf- others state it was because he was not given the rank of lieutenant-general, but the actual cause of the disagreement remains unknown.
+Some sources record that Hepburn, being a staunch Roman Catholic coupled with his flamboyant personal style had always irked Gustav II Adolf, while others state it was because he was not given the rank of lieutenant-general, but the actual cause of the disagreement remains unknown.
 Hepburn was released by Gustav Adolf on 10 July 1632.
 Nonetheless, Hepburn remained in the field and took part in the battle of 24 August near Nurnberg as an observer (The Swedish Intelligencer describes his status there as being simply a volunteer).
 Thereafter Hepburn and a few other Scottish officers - Sir James Hamilton of Priestfield among them - returned to Scotland.